Last Updated on February 14, 2025

 - Cobija

-Notice that Cochabamba, Sucre, and Potosí, have a cost of living very similar to the average of Bolivia.
-So, La Paz and Oruro cities are indeed 10% cheaper (-10%) than the national average.
+Note that Cochabamba, Sucre, and Potosí have a cost of living very similar to the Bolivian average.
+Therefore, La Paz and Oruro are indeed *approximately 10% cheaper (-10%) than the national average*.

 La Paz | -10% | $384 | $1,341 |